ancient0328/framework-agnostic-modular-architecture/README.md

 ## Multi-Framework Support

-This framework supports implementation across multiple frontend frameworks.
+This architecture supports implementation across multiple frontend frameworks.
 Depending on your project requirements, you can choose from frameworks such as:

 - **Web**: React, Svelte, Vue, Angular, and other modern web frameworks
 - **Mobile**: React Native, Flutter, and other cross-platform frameworks